gauravkumarchhipa/Add_to_cart_using_redux_in_reactjs/README.md

 "react-router-dom": "^6.9.0",
 "sass": "^1.59.3"
 # Description
 This React app is Redux toolkit using using state manage.
-This Project in dynamicaly add to cart a product. and practice of redux.
+This Project in dynamically add to cart a product. and practice of redux.